-Religious, educational, scientific, charitable, and other organizations described in section 501(c)(3) and exempt from tax under section 501(a) are not subject to FUTA tax and do not have to file Form 940.
+Religious, educational, scientific, charitable, and other organizations described in section 501(c)(3) and exempt from tax under section 501(a) aren't subject to FUTA tax and don't have to file Form 940.

-For Employers of State or Local Governments...
+For Employers of State or Local Governments. . .

-Services rendered by employees of a state of a political subdivision or instrumentality of the state are exempt from FUTA tax and no Form 940 is required.
+Services rendered by employees of a state, political subdivision or instrumentality of the state are exempt from FUTA tax and no Form 940 is required.